Zuzzuc/Basi/README.md

 ## Config setup
 ### General rules

 Basi requires two arrays to be set.
 These are 'BasiPath' and 'BasiLoc', which respectivily decides what path to reterive the file from and where to store it locally.
-There is however one more array that can be utalised, which is named 'BasiFileAction', but more on that later.<br><br>
+There is however one more array that can be utilized, which is named 'BasiFileAction', but more on that later.<br><br>
 BasiPath requires some formatting before being submitted to Basi, while BasiLoc just needs to be a absolute filepath.<br>
 The formating required on BasiPath is to tell Basi where it can find the files.
 The general syntax for BasiPath is 'mode%path', where mode is 'local' or 'remote' and path is a corresponding path where the file can be found.
 The length of both BasiPath and BasiLoc must be equal.
 <br><br>